atierant/atierant.github.io/content/_posts/2019-11-05-compare-two-strings-ignoring-accents.md

 layout: post
 title: "Compare two string and ignore (but not replace) accents.
 PHP"
 date: 2019-11-05
-subtitle: Not so simply to compare two strings....
+subtitle: One does not simply compare two strings...
-tags: [personal, professional, php, popular]
+tags: [Personal, Professional, PHP, Popular]
 share-img: "/assets/img/logo/symfony_black_03.png"
 ---

-## convert accents to their non-accented counterpart and then compare strings.
+## Convert accents to their non-accented counterpart and then compare strings.

 {% highlight php %}
 $removeAccents = function (string $string) {